-The Southwestern TRIO-SSS program is funded by the US Department of Education at \$307,603 annually and serves 160 students each year.
-Applications are available on our website and in Randolph Hall, Rm 6.
+The Southwestern TRIO-SSS program is funded by the US Department of Education at \$335,106 annually and serves 160 students each year.
+Applications are available on myLakerLink at (https://mylakerlink.socc.edu/ICS/Admissions/Program_Applications.jnz) and in Randolph Hall, Rm 6.